 - 1/2 cup onions, finely chopped

-- 1 tbsp ginger-garlic paste, or 1/4 inch ginger and 3 garlic cloves minced
+- 1 tablespoon ginger-garlic paste, or 1/4 inch ginger and 3 garlic cloves minced

 - 1/2 cup fresh peas/frozen peas, optional, I used, gives nutty flavor

-- 1 tbsp sambar powder/rasam powder, available in Indian stores
+- 1 tablespoon sambar powder/rasam powder, available in Indian stores

-- 2-3 tbsp oil, 1/2 tsp for cooking sevai, rest for the tomato bath
+- 2-3 tablespoons oil, 1/2 tsp for cooking sevai, rest for the tomato bath

-- 1/4 tsp or less sugar, to balance the sourness
+- 1/4 teaspoon or less sugar, to balance the sourness

 - 8 curry leaves